-As mentioned, medications are sometimes used to ease the opiate withdrawal process.
-Generally, a client is switched to a replacement medication, and then their dosages are slowly lowered over time until the person is eventually drug-free.
+Doctors may use medications to ease the opiate withdrawal process.
+Generally, a patient is switched to a replacement medication, and then their dosages are slowly tapered over time, until the person is eventually drug-free.

-- Buprenorphine: This partial opioid agonist was approved by the FDA as a prescription to help treat opioid addictions in 2002.
+This partial opioid agonist was approved by the FDA as a prescription to help treat opioid addictions in 2002.
 Unlike methadone treatment, which often requires daily visits to clinics, buprenorphine can be prescribed by a physician.

-When Suboxone is taken as prescribed, the buprenorphine in Suboxone acts on the brain to relieve opioid withdrawal symptoms; however, if the patient attempts to abuse their prescription and bypass the slow release of buprenorphine to get high, naloxone will instead stop any of the buprenorphine from being absorbed, thus sending the patient into withdrawal.
+When Suboxone is taken as prescribed, the buprenorphine in it acts on the brain to relieve opioid withdrawal symptoms; however, if the patient attempts to abuse their prescription and bypass the slow release of buprenorphine to get high, naloxone will instead stop any of the buprenorphine from being absorbed, thus sending the patient into withdrawal.